LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/27-DAN.md

 <sup>19</sup> Then the king arose very early in the morning, and went in haste unto the den of lions.
 <sup>20</sup> And when he came to the den, he cried with a lamentable voice unto Daniel: [and] the king spake and said to Daniel, O Daniel, servant of the living God, is thy God, whom thou servest continually, able to deliver thee from the lions?
 <sup>21</sup> Then said Daniel unto the king, O king, live for ever.
-<sup>22</sup> My God hath sent his angel, and hath shut the lions ’ mouths, that they have not hurt me: forasmuch as before him innocency was found in me; and also before thee, O king, have I done no hurt.
+<sup>22</sup> My God hath sent his angel, and hath shut the lions’ mouths, that they have not hurt me: forasmuch as before him innocency was found in me; and also before thee, O king, have I done no hurt.
 <sup>23</sup> Then was the king exceeding glad for him, and commanded that they should take Daniel up out of the den.
 So Daniel was taken up out of the den, and no manner of hurt was found upon him, because he believed in his God.
 <sup>24</sup> And the king commanded, and they brought those men which had accused Daniel, and they cast [them] into the den of lions, them, their children, and their wives; and the lions had the mastery of them, and brake all their bones in pieces or ever they came at the bottom of the den.
 <sup>25</sup> Then king Darius wrote unto all people, nations, and languages, that dwell in all the earth; Peace be multiplied unto you.
 <sup>26</sup> I make a decree, That in every dominion of my kingdom men tremble and fear before the God of Daniel: for he [is] the living God, and stedfast for ever, and his kingdom [that] which shall not be destroyed, and his dominion [shall be even] unto the end.
 <sup>27</sup> He delivereth and rescueth, and he worketh signs and wonders in heaven and in earth, who hath delivered Daniel from the power of the lions.
 <sup>28</sup> So this Daniel prospered in the reign of Darius, and in the reign of Cyrus the Persian.

 ## Chapter 7

 <sup>1</sup> In the first year of Belshazzar king of Babylon Daniel had a dream and visions of his head upon his bed: then he wrote the dream, [and] told the sum of the matters.